BrownSpaceEngineering/PVDXosV2/README.md

 ## Toolchain Installation

-### All Platforms (Initial Step)

-- Download Segger's J-Link tools from [here](https://www.segger.com/downloads/jlink/).

 ### Windows

 PVDXos uses GCC (GNU C Compiler) to create an executable.
 GCC can't be ported to Windows, so we need to virtualise a Linux environment for our toolchain.
 The standard solution is to use WSL (Windows Subsystem for Linux).

-As such each instruction needs to be executed either in a Windows environment, or in the virtualised Linux environment.
+As such, each instruction needs to be executed either in a Windows environment, or in the virtualised Linux environment.
 Each of the following steps is thus prepended either by \[WIN\] or \[WSL\] to indicate which environment to run it in.

 1. \[WIN\] Install Windows Subsystem for Linux (WSL):